Red blood cell survival: Normal values and measurement

-During its approximately four-month lifespan, the human red blood cell (RBC) travels approximately 300 miles, making about 170,000 circuits through the heart, enduring cycles of osmotic swelling and shrinkage while traveling through the kidneys and lungs, and an equal number of deformations while passing through capillary beds [1,2].
-It has been speculated that accumulated damage to the RBC, especially to its membrane, renders the aging RBC unfit to circulate, leading to its destruction, via mechanisms which are poorly understood.
+During its approximately four-month lifespan, the human red blood cell (RBC) travels approximately 300 miles, making approximately 170,000 circuits through the heart, enduring cycles of osmotic swelling and shrinkage while traveling through the kidneys and lungs, and an equal number of deformations while passing through capillary beds [1,2].
+It has been speculated that accumulated damage to the RBC, especially to its membrane, renders the aging RBC unfit to circulate, leading to its destruction, via mechanisms that are poorly understood.

 MECHANISMS OF RBC DESTRUCTION

 In normal subjects, RBCs are destroyed by two different mechanisms, one related to increasing RBC age (senescence) and the other to a random process that destroys intact RBCs, or portions of an intact RBC (eg, vesicles) independent of their age (random hemolysis).
 These two processes may not be fully independent of one another .

 Senescence — Virtually all RBCs in normal subjects die of processes associated with "wear and tear" associated with prolonged circulation within the intravascular space.
 These processes include, but are not limited to :To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - ALLISON AC.
 Turnovers of erythrocytes and plasma proteins in mammals.
 Nature 1960; 188:37.

 - Lux SE.
 Spectrin-actin membrane skeleton of normal and abnormal red blood cells.
 Semin Hematol 1979; 16:21.